 How does Google Voice work?

-Google Voice is a VoIP phone service that’s been around for over a decade.
-It allows you to place and receive phone calls and text messages on a cloud-based platform.
-All it needs to support calling is a speaker and a microphone, making it accessible from any device with an internet connection — that includes your cell phone, computer, or tablet.
+Google Voice works using VoIP technology to let you make and receive both calls and texts via an internet connection.
+All it needs to support calling is a speaker and a microphone — that includes your cell phone, computer, or tablet.

 Some of the main features of Google Voice include: